Lasso Meets Horseshoe : A Survey: Further Developments

-As discussed in Section~\ref{sec:one-gp}, the Horseshoe prior belongs to a wider class of global-local shrinkage priors \citep{polson2010shrink} that are characterized by a local shrinkage parameter for recovering large signals and a global shrinkage parameter for adapting to overall sparsity.
+As discussed in Section~\ref{sec:one-gp}, the horseshoe prior belongs to a wider class of global-local shrinkage priors \citep{polson2010shrink} that are characterized by a local shrinkage parameter for recovering large signals and a global shrinkage parameter for adapting to overall sparsity.
 The class of global-local priors, although differing in their specific goals and design, exhibit some common features: heavy tails for tail-robustness and appreciable mass near zero for sparsity, leading to shared optimality properties.
-Several authors including \citet{van2015conditions, ghosh2016asymptotic, ghosh2016testing} have provided conditions for optimality of one-group continuous priors for estimation of sparse normal means and multiple testing.
-Table \ref{tab:one-gps} provides a sampling of a few continuous shrinkage priors popular in the literature.

-Although the original horseshoe prior was developed for signal recovery with sparse Gaussian means, the idea of directly modeling the posterior inclusion probability and use of normal-scale mixture to facilitate sparsity is a flexible idea and can be easily generalized to a wider class of problems. \citet{bhadra2015default} show that the horseshoe prior is a good candidate as a default prior for low-dimensional, possibly non-linear functionals of high-dimensional parameter and can resolve long-standing marginalization paradoxes for such problems. \citet{bhadra2016prediction} show how to use global-local priors for prediction and provide theoretical and numerical evidence that it performs better than a variety of competitors including Lasso, Ridge, PCR and sparse PLS.
+Although the original horseshoe prior was developed for signal recovery with sparse Gaussian means, the idea of directly modeling the posterior inclusion probabilities and the use of normal-scale mixtures to facilitate sparsity is very flexible and can be easily generalized to a wider class of problems. \citet{bhadra2015default} show that the horseshoe prior is a good candidate as a default prior for low-dimensional, possibly non-linear functionals of high-dimensional parameter and can resolve long-standing marginalization paradoxes for such problems. \citet{bhadra2016prediction} show how to use global-local priors for prediction and provide theoretical and numerical evidence that it performs better than a variety of competitors including Lasso, ridge, PCR and sparse PLS.